nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ## Editing the data file

 UniBook data are saved as a JSON file `[JAR file location]/data/unibook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, UniBook will discard all data and start with an empty data file at the next run.
 </div>

-## Archiving data files `[coming in v2.0]`
+The data file format can be made invalid if:
+* A duplicate field is added that UniBook does not allow duplicates of.
+Example: Duplicate group code in the list of group codes of a `Student`.
+* Illegal values are entered into fields.
+  * Illegal meaning they violate one or more constraints defined here: [link](#entities)

 --------------------------------------------------------------------------------------------------------------------